zby/LLMEasyTools/README.md

 ## Features

-- **Schema Generation**: Effortlessly create JSON schemas for tools from type annotations
+- **Schema Generation**: Effortlessly create JSON schemas from type annotations.
-- **Structured Data from LLM**
+- **Structured Data from LLM**: Works with Pydantic models and basic data structures.
 - **Function Name Mapping**: Flexibly map JSON schema names to Python code.
-Optional case insensitivity.
+Optional case insensitivity
-- **Dispatching Function Calls**: Directly invoke functions based on LLM response structures.
+- **Dispatching Function Calls**: Directly invoke functions based on LLM response.
-- **Stateful Tools**: You can register methods bound to an object to have stateful tools.
-See [examples/stateful_search.py](https://github.com/zby/LLMEasyTools/tree/main/examples)
+- **Stateful Tools**: You can pass methods bound to an object to have stateful tools.
+See [examples/stateful_search.py](https://github.com/zby/LLMEasyTools/tree/main/examples).
+- **Stateless api**: Schema generation and dispatching function calls are pure functions, even though tools themselves can be stateful.
 - **No Patching!**: No globals, some 400 lines of mostly straightforward code.
-- **Stateless api**: Schema generation and dispatching function calls are pure functions, even though tools themselves can be stateful.

 ## Installation